algorithmiaio/sample-apps/algo-dev-demo/scikit-learn-demo/README.md

 In this case we simply passed in a string, but we recommend to create a more robust data structure such as a Python dictionary, or an R list.
 That way you can let users pass in input files, output files, and other customizations.

+### Publishing Your Model
+We'll cover adding your sample I/O, versioning, release notes, and best practices of creating your algorithms.